CodelikeC/AdaptiveAI-/docs/adaptive_ai_design(English).md

 * **Transparent and practical:** Designed for small businesses with limited resources, easy to understand and control.
 * **Compassionate philosophy:** Developed with *metta* (loving-kindness), aiming to reduce *dukkha* (suffering) caused by cyber threats.

-SafeAI is an “original” and pioneering project that applies **dynamic logic** and **HITL** to cybersecurity, with the goal of reducing “existential chaos” — the fear of uncontrollable AI.
+Ethical AI is an “original” and pioneering project that applies **dynamic logic** and **HITL** to cybersecurity, with the goal of reducing “existential chaos” — the fear of uncontrollable AI.

 ---

 ## 2. Objectives

-SafeAI is designed to:
+Ethical AI is designed to:

 * **Protect small businesses:** Detect and prevent malware transparently, without requiring large resources (GPU, cloud).
 * **Ensure safety and transparency:** Dynamic logic remains simple and controllable, with HITL keeping humans at the center.